oscaracena/pygattlib/README.md

 file.
 Take special care about versions: libbluetooth-dev should be 4.101 or greater.
 Then, just type:

-    $ make
+    make PYTHON_VER=3
     [...]

-If you want to compile for Python 3, you need to:
+If you want to compile for Python 2, remove the flag on make:

-    $ make PYTHON_VER=3
+    make

 Then, to install, just:

-    $ make install
+    make install

 Usage
 =====